NilayBostan1/Slow-control-DUNE-DB/README.md

 curl http://.../day/YY-MM-DD/ID > output.json

-Then using a simple python script, you can transform the json file to a .csv file (assuming the whole content fits into memory):
+By using a simple python script, we can transform the json file to a .csv file:

 import json, csv